-- Shareholders responsibility (board of directors and general management, accounting practices and financial risks, etc.), - Environmental responsibility (environmental footprint of the production chain and product life cycle or responsible supply, energy consumption and water consumption, company CO2 emissions and management of waste, etc.) - Responsibility towards workers ethics and working conditions of the production chain, treatment of employees safety, well-being, diversity, employee representation, wages, quality of products or services sold, etc.) and, - Societal responsibility (Product quality, safety and traceability, respect of local communities and human rights, etc.)
+- Shareholders responsibility (board of directors and general management, accounting practices and financial risks, etc.), - Environmental responsibility (environmental footprint of the production chain and product life cycle or responsible supply, energy consumption and water consumption, company CO2 emissions and management of waste, etc.),

+- Responsibility towards workers ethics and working conditions of the production chain, treatment of employees safety, well-being, diversity, employee representation, wages, quality of products or services sold, etc.) and, - Societal responsibility (Product quality, safety and traceability, respect of local communities and human rights, etc.

 This in-depth analysis, combining qualitative and quantitative research, leads to a rating out of 10.
-Issuers with a rating under 2/10 are excluded from the investment universe.